The central market in Ljubljana is one of the largest, most beautiful, and most daunting farmers markets I’ve encountered in Europe.

 What (else) to do in Ljubljana

 If you’re here in summer, head to the Open Kitchen food festival for good burgers and street food.
 Speaking of summer, the city also hosts an excellent burger and beer fest that’s worth a visit.
+(And for more food recommendations, check out my interview with the top female chef in the world!)

 The castle grounds are a lovely place to stroll (if you go early in the morning, you’ll see lots of locals out for their daily runs) and Tivoli Park is sprawling and gorgeous.
 Rent a bike or take a walk through or grab a picnic at the market and sprawl on the lawn.